Self-consistent vertex corrected $GW$ with static and dynamic screening using tensor hypercontraction: assessment of molecular charged excitations: Theory

 In this work, the vertex corrections are included only at the level of the self-energy.
-The polarization $P$ remains at the $GW$ approximation level used in Eq.~\ref{eq:vertex=1}.
-Thus, no polarization vertex is applied in the construction of screened iteration $W$, and all beyond-$GW$ correlation enter exclusively through the vertex-corrected self-energy.
-However, since our $GW$ procedure is performed self-consistently, all quantities both $P$ and $W$ are updated in the presence of vertex-corrected self-energy.
+The polarization $P$ remains at the $GW$ approximation level used in Eq.~\eqref{eq:vertex=1}.
+Thus, no polarization vertex is applied in the construction of screened interaction $W$, and all beyond-$GW$ corrections enter exclusively through the vertex-corrected self-energy.
+However, since our $GW$ procedure is performed self-consistently, $P$ and $W$ are updated in the presence of vertex-corrected self-energy.

+This approximation should be distinguished from a fully consistent vertex-corrected solution of Hedin's equations.
+In the exact theory, the same vertex structure that modifies the self-energy also enters the irreducible polarizability, and the two channels can partially cancel in one-particle excitation energies.
+In the present work, the screened interaction is generated from the RPA bubble form of $P$, although this bubble is evaluated self-consistently with the interacting Green's function obtained from the vertex-corrected self-energy.
+Thus, screening responds indirectly through the updated $G$, but no explicit polarization vertex is included.

+This limitation is closely related to the diagrammatic analysis given in the Appendix of Ref.~\cite{Pokhilko:THC-G3W2:2025} There, we showed that the screened self-energy-only SOSEX, 2SOSEX, and $G3W2$ approximations are not $\Phi$-derivable when the corresponding vertex insertions into the polarizability are omitted.
+A fully dynamic self-energy-only $G3W2$ formulation and benchmark was also presented by Bruneval and F\"{o}rster.~\cite{Foster:G3W2dyn:2024} Diagrammatically, the same higher-order functional generates contributions to both the self-energy and the polarization; retaining only the self-energy branch therefore breaks the balanced cancellation expected in a fully consistent construction.
+Consequently, the trends reported below should be interpreted as the effect of selected exchange-type self-energy corrections on top of self-consistent RPA screening, rather than as the result of a complete vertex correction in Hedin's equations.
+This imbalance may contribute to the limited and nonuniform improvement over sc$GW$ observed for IPs and for the EA model quantities.

 To make this separation explicit, we decompose the self-energy into a static and a dynamical contribution,